SkiBikePrint/ERCF_Mods/Filamentalist/readme.md

    - 2.1 Place a 3x18 FHCS through the bearing mount hole of the Tensioner Arm Right part and slide the two F683 bearins onto it with the flanges facing outward (this should be a clearance hole).
 Place the Tensioner Arm Left part into postion making sure the square indexing peg seats correctly at the bottom of the arm.
 Moderatly tighten the screw into the Tensioner Arm right piece and then back off ~1/4 turn.
 Once installed verify that both bearings turn freely.
 It may be hard to see if the bearings are turning.
 One trick is to place Sharpie dots on the bearing faces to see if they move while turning the bearings.
    - 2.2 Screw 3x45mm spring tensioning screw back into the body of the Tensioner Mnt to get it out of the way.
-   - 2.3 Feed the bowden tube through the large bottom opening/slot in the arm, place the spring into the spring pockets of both the mount and the arm, and install the Tensioner Arm onto the Tensioner Mnt using a 3x18mm FHCS screw.
-Again, don't overtighten this screw.
+   - 2.3 Install the Tensioner Arm onto the Tensioner Mnt using a 3x18mm FHCS screw.
+Tighten until snug and then back off ~1/4 turn.
 The arm should rotate freely on the mount.
-   - 2.4 Tape the bottom of the arm to the mount to prevent the spring from falling out while completing the rest of the build.
+   - 2.4 Place the spring into the spring pockets of both the mount and the arm, and tape the bottom of the arm to the mount to prevent the spring from falling out while completing the rest of the build.
 No tension should be on the spring at this point.

 # 3. Drive Roller Assembly

 <img src="https://github.com/SkiBikePrint/ERCF_Mods/blob/2f235409913aefef5219e5df66e258a4124f445c/Filamentalist/Images/Center%20Drive%20Roller%20with%201-Way%20Bearing.jpg" width="300" height="300">  <img src="https://github.com/SkiBikePrint/ERCF_Mods/blob/f54f216b3775447bf40aa44d1984c6e510ab18f7/Filamentalist/Images/Drive%20Roller%20Assembly.jpg" width="400" height="400">

 - 3.1 Press HF081412 One-Way Bearing into Center Drive Roller.
 Orientation does not matter at this point.
 - 3.2 Insert the Rim Roller Splined Hub part into the Rim Roller Splined part until they are flush with each other.
 You may need to place them on a hard surface and give it a little hit to pop in flush.
 Place the roller onto the Axle Pressing Tool as shown in picture.
 Press or gently tap with hammer to drive the 8x80mm axle shaft through the Roller assembly until the shaft bottoms-out on the pocket in the Axle Pressing Tool.
+If tapping the shaft in, you will hear when the shaft reaches the floor of the Axle Pressing Tool.

 The purpose of this two-piece roller is to allow for future o-ring replacement by removing the rim from the hub versus having to press a roller off of the axle and then press it back on.
 For o-ring replacement, remove the Drive Roller Assembly from the buffer (unscrew the Right and Left SUpports).
 Then gently rock the splined roller and it should pop loose from the splined hub.
 You can now remove the old o-rings and install a pair of new ones, pop the splined roller back onto the hub, and install the supports back on.